GiuseppeScimmietta/Kauboy/docs/Concept.md

 Concept Sandbox
 =================

-PreLexing
+Pre-Lexing
 --------------------------

-Purpose of prelexinf is to find kauboy specific keywords (statements) within the source code an generate list of lexing tokens
+Purpose of Pre-Lexing is to find kauboy specific keywords (statements) within the source code and generate list of lexing tokens

 (STATEMENT, value, lineNo, charNo)